 Dr Tim Watson BVM&S PhD MRCVS

 Tim set up Waterlane Equine Vets in 2013 after leaving his previous practice in Scotland to move back south of the border closer to Northamptonshire where he grew up.
-He has over 20 years experience in equine practice and is an accredited FEI vet, as well as being the Chairman of British Showjumping’s International Committee and the Non-Executive Director for International Affairs at the British Equestrian Federation.
+He has over 20 years experience in equine practice and is an accredited FEI vet, and has previously held the post of Chairman of British Showjumping’s International Committee and was the Non-Executive Director for International Affairs at the British Equestrian Federation.
 Tim has a special interest in lameness, poor performance and back problems and is also pioneering the new autologous adipose stem cell treatment – Lipogems – which has revolutionised the way tendon and ligament injuries are treated.

 Assistant Veterinary Surgeon